Synagogue in a changing Brooklyn taps a ‘radical pluralist’ as its new rabbi - Jewish Telegraphic Agency

 (New York Jewish Week) — Rabbi Michelle Dardashti never planned on moving to Brooklyn.

-The Westchester County native has been working as the associate chaplain at Brown-Rhode Island School of Design Hillel since 2013.
+The daughter of a cantor who was raised in Los Angeles and Baltimore, Dardashti has been working as the associate chaplain at Brown University and Rabbi at Brown Rhode Island School of Design Hillel since 2013.
 Feeling at home in Providence, Rhode Island, she thought she had found her dream job working with a diverse, challenging, pluralistic group of energetic young people.

 But her husband, Nathan Sher, was commuting back and forth to New York City four days a week — a three-and-a-half-hour drive from Providence.
 What’s more, the local Jewish day school ended after fifth grade, and the couple wanted a Jewish education for their three children, ages 12, 10 and 6.